Skip to main content

 What You Need to Complete It

-Most brokers collect this via an in-app form during account opening.
+Most brokers collect the W-8BEN form Hong Kong residents need via an in-app form during account opening.
 You do not need to print and mail the IRS form yourself.

 Key Differences in Practice